 Please visit our COVID-19 page – a space for University of Bristol work, publications and events that specifically address migration and the impact of the COVID-19 pandemic.
 If you have anything you would like to add here please get in touch.

 Migration Mobilities Bristol (MMB) is a Specialist Research Institute at the University of Bristol.
-We are an interdisciplinary network of academics and others with diverse interests ranging from politics to film studies, history and law.
+We are an interdisciplinary network of academics and others with diverse interests ranging from politics and sociology to film studies, history and law.
 MMB offers a creative space to engage with migration in theory, policy and practice.
 By expanding and challenging understandings of migration and making connections between different types of mobilities, beyond the human and across time, we endeavour to contribute to a more just world.

 Our work is oriented around four research challenges:

 - Bodies, borders, justice – explores how state borders create and manage sexual, racial, cultural, age, ability and class differences.
 It examines the effects of making borders on human relationships, on rights and on justice.